-Filmmaking is expensive and time-consuming.
-Creating a film is generally a series of trial-and-error experiments—even for established directors who seemingly have every resource at their fingertips.
-This is why short films can be a good place to get started; the medium allows early career filmmakers to create a narrative proof of concept, hone their voice, and build professional relationships on a budget.
-They even have the potential to become feature films.
-But don’t take it from us—all the movies below began as short films with feature-length aspirations.
+From “Fatal Attraction” to “Boogie Nights” to “Whiplash,” some of cinema’s most beloved tales began as bite-size shorts.
+Since creating a film is generally a series of trial-and-error experiments, short films can be a good place for aspiring filmmakers to create a narrative proof of concept, hone their voice, and build relationships with actors and other industry professionals.
+These pithy projects even have the potential to become feature films.
+But don’t take it from us—all the movies here began as short films with feature-length aspirations.

 1. “The Sitter” (1977) → “When a Stranger Calls” (1979)